 - 1 ten-ounce bag of frozen mulberries

 - 1/3 cup of organic cane sugar

 Add the pears, sugar, flour, and vanilla to a mixing bowl.
 Mix thoroughly and pour the fruit into the baking dish.

 Pat down the fruit so it's a little compacted, then generously and evenly, sprinkle the crisp topping over the filling.

 Bake in a 375 degree oven for about 60-75 minutes.
 Check after 60 minutes.
 Stick a knife in the center and if you feel resistance, it needs more time.
 If the topping is looking too dark and the filling isn't cooked, lay a piece of foil over the crisp.
 Let it bake for another 15 minutes and then check it again.

 When it's ready, remove it from the oven and let sit.
-It's best to serve about 45 - 60 minutes faster than it comes out of the oven, so it's still warm but not too hot.
+It's best to serve about 45 - 60 minutes after it comes out of the oven, so it's still warm but not too hot.
 Serve with whipped sweet cream or vanilla ice cream.